 Yes, remember Step One and keep the end goal in mind!
 Motivation is the key to victory here, so talk about how incredible it will be once your time apart is finished.

 Talk about what you two will do together.
 Talk about where you will go.
 Talk about the little things like which restaurants you’ll go to.
 Or talk about how amazing it will feel once you can hold each other’s hands again.

-Every relationship counselor on the planet will tell you that communication is key to success when it comes to any relationship, and long distance is no exception!
+Every relationship counsellor on the planet will tell you that communication is key to success when it comes to any relationship, and a long distance romance is no exception.

-So keep these 5 things in mind when coping with your long distance relationship – and don’t be afraid to send this article to your partner to read as well!
+So, keep these 5 things in mind when coping with your long distance relationship… and don’t be afraid to send this article to your partner to read as well.
+Cheers!